RaulPerezSanchez/Sampling-and-holding/README.md

 * Arduino IDE.

-The schematics are attached on this repository.
+The schematics are attached in this repository.